Gwaii Haanas National Park Reserve and Haida Heritage Site: Terrain and climate

 The landscapes of Gwaii Haanas vary from deep fjords to rugged mountains, salmon spawning streams to sub-alpine tundra.
-Close to 90% of Gwaii Haanas is forested, 9% is alpine and sub-alpine tundra.
+Close to 90% of Gwaii Haanas is forested, with 9% alpine and sub-alpine tundra.
 The remaining 1% is made up of lakes and wetlands.

 As water drains from the highest mountains - including the rugged San Christoval Range with peaks over 1100 m - it helps fill over 40 freshwater lakes.
 In turn, this water drains through more than 100 salmon spawning streams.

-The reserve includes the Hotspring Island, with a hot spring.
+The reserve also includes Hotspring Island, also called G̱andll K'in Gwaayaay in the Haida language, an island with a hot spring.

-A small off the grid community located in Rose Harbour, Kunghit Island is thriving on the only private piece of land in the Southern Gwaii Haanas area.
-The community's economy is mostly based on small scale ecotourism where it is possible to find accommodation, meals, guides and sea kayaking.
-Rose Harbour property was until the 1940s an important whaling station off the North Coast of British Columbia.
+A small off-the-grid community, located in Rose Harbour, Kunghit Island, is on the only private piece of land in the Southern Gwaii Haanas area.
+The community's economy is mostly based on small-scale ecotourism, where it is possible to find accommodation, meals, guides and sea kayaking.
+The Rose Harbour property was an important whaling station off the North Coast of British Columbia until the 1940s.